 Excluded Employees.
 For purposes of determining whether you are an Eligible Employee, the Plan excludes from participation certain designated employees.
-If you fall under any of the excluded employee categories, you will not be eligible to receive the designated Plan contribution until such time as you no longer fall into an excluded employee category.
+If you fall under any of the excluded employee categories, you will not be eligible to participate under the Plan (until such time as you no longer fall into an excluded employee category).
 [See below for a discussion of your rights upon changing to or from an excluded employee classification.]

-The following describes the types of employees that are not eligible to participate with respect to the different types of contributions authorized under the Plan.
+The following categories of employees are not eligible to participate in the Plan: